-According to experts, more testing and research is needed to determine the quantity consumed needed to impact clinical outcomes.
+According to experts, more testing and research is needed to determine the amount of coffee needed to impact clinical outcomes.

-- Due to its antioxidant content, coffee is associated with preventing liver and bladder cancer.
+- Due to its antioxidant content, coffee is associated with a reduced risk of liver and bladder cancer.

-- Lowers your risk of heart disease, thanks to its flavonoids.
+- Coffee may lower your risk of heart disease, thanks to its flavonoids content.

-- It’s recommended for headaches and certain types of migraines.
+- It may also help relieve headaches and certain types of migraines.

-- Drinking coffee stimulates gastric secretions, increasing bile production and contracting the gall bladder for better digestion.
+- Drinking coffee may stimulate gastric secretions, increasing bile production and contracting the gallbladder for better digestion.

-- Numerous scientific studies show that individuals who drink three cups of coffee a day are at a 50% lower risk of suffering from cognitive decline.
+- Numerous scientific studies have stated that individuals who drink three cups of coffee a day have a 50% lower risk of suffering from cognitive impairment.